hantsy/quarkus-sandbox/docs/jakarta-data.md

 }
 ```

-In Quarkus, all `@Repository` classes are recognized by the built-in CDI container at runtime, and they can be injected like other CDI beans.
+In Quarkus, all `@Repository` classes are recognized by the built-in CDI container at runtime, and they can be injected like other CDI beans, no need extra bean registration as we have done in Spring integration.

-For example, create a `DataInitializer` bean to initialize sample data at the application startup.
+Let's create a `DataInitializer` bean to initialize sample data at the application startup.
+Inject the `PostRepository` and `CommentRepository` via `@Inject`, observes a `StartupEvent` to ensure it is called at the application startup.

 ```java
 @ApplicationScoped